 You will notice this pillar, Having Money to Move Things Along in Your Business comes in right after the pillar, Marketing Plan.
 The marketing plan that you draw up should guide or direct you in terms of leveraging the money you have to get the marketing wheels turning and help you stay on the mind of your clients and prospects.

 I have been there – So take caution.
-And even if you borrow money to grow your business, be intentional to pay such money back before being satisfied about having a profitable business.
+And even if you borrow money to grow your business, be intentional to pay such money back before being satisfied with having a profitable business.

 Dave Ramsey sums it up this way – “You must gain control over your money or the lack of it will forever control you.”